 Responsible breeders strive to maintain the highest breed standards as established by kennel clubs like the AKC.
 Dogs bred by these standards are less likely to inherit health conditions.
 However, some hereditary health problems can occur in the breed.
 The following are some conditions to be aware of:

-As with any breed, if you think the Lhasa Apso is the right dog for you, be sure to do plenty of research before adopting one.
-Talk to other Lhasa owners, reputable Lhasa breeders and Lhasa Apso rescue groups to learn more.
+As with any breed, if you think the Lhasa apso is the right dog for you, be sure to do plenty of research before adopting one.
+Talk to other Lhasa owners, reputable breeders, and rescue groups to learn more.

 If you are interested in similar breeds, explore the pros and cons of these:

 There’s a whole world of potential dog breeds out there.
 With a little research, you can find the right one to bring home.